Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Alyeska Resort skiing & snowboarding

-For UK visitors, the North American trail rating system differs from European colour codes.
+Important for international visitors: The North American trail rating system differs from European colour codes.
 Green circles mark beginner runs (similar to European greens and easy blues).
 Blue squares cover intermediates, though they span a wider range than European blues.
 Black diamonds indicate advanced terrain, and double black diamonds are expert only, often featuring steep chutes, exposed ridgelines, and deep snow.
 There's no direct equivalent to European red runs.
-At Alyeska, the terrain is heavily weighted towards advanced and expert, so intermediates and beginners should be realistic about what's accessible.

 Skiing for beginners in Alyeska Resort